 “ASTA [American Society of Travel Agents] polled 1,522 people in the U.S. aged 25 to 70 on their travel habits and preferences for The 2017 ASTA How America Travels National Study conducted by PSB,” wrote Skift Magazine in a May 2017 article.
 “This is the real shocker from the report: more millennials ‘strongly like’ cruising than boomers or Gen Xers.
 More than four in five millennials who have cruised had a good time, which is truly surprising.”

 Boomers might be growing bored of cruising but millennials appear willing to pick up the slack.
-RCL stock is up 31% annually over the past five years.
+RCL stock is up 31% annually over the past five years and already up 27% this year.
 I’d expect that this momentum will carry on for a few more years.

 For every baby boomer who might be into cruising, there’s another one who still keeps fit by skiing down a mountain.
 I can remember my aunt and uncle skiing well into their late 60’s and early 70’s in Quebec until their bodies could no longer take the stress.